bugrabatuhanbasar/mdfile-viewer/README.md

 ## Customization

+- **App icon:** replace `assets/AppIcon.png` with any square PNG (1024×1024 recommended).
+The build script regenerates `.icns` at every build.
+For best results the PNG should be opaque — transparent corners can cause a white halo in some macOS contexts.
 - **App name / bundle id:** edit `scripts/Info.plist` (`CFBundleName`, `CFBundleDisplayName`, `CFBundleIdentifier`).
 Match the executable name in `scripts/build-app.sh` if you rename it.
 - **Theme colors:** `Sources/MDFileViewer/Resources/styles.css` — CSS variables are declared at the top for both light and dark schemes.
 - **Highlight theme:** swap the two files under `Resources/highlight/` for any other pair of themes from the [highlight.js CDN](https://cdnjs.com/libraries/highlight.js) and keep the same filenames.
 - **Additional file extensions:** add them to `UTImportedTypeDeclarations` → `public.filename-extension` in `scripts/Info.plist`.
+- **Default window size / minimum size:** `Sources/MDFileViewer/MDFileViewerApp.swift` — `.defaultSize` and the `.frame(minWidth:minHeight:)` on `ContentView`.

 ## Development